azdavis/millet/docs/keywords.md

 end
 ```

-Structure expressions are often used as:

-- The right-hand side to structure declarations.
-- The arguments to functors.

-See `structure` and `functor`.

 ## `infix`

-Begins a fixity declaration, that causes the given names to be infix operators with the given precedence (or 0 if none is provided), and left associativity.
+Cause the given names to be infix operators with the given precedence (or 0 if none is provided), and left associativity.
 Similar to `infixr`.

 ```sml
 infix foo